Special

 Back Pain Overview

-Each year, up to 65 million people in North America grapple with back pain, making it one of the most common sources of discomfort and a significant thief of joy.
-But you don’t have to accept this pain as a normal part of life.
-At McLeod Street Chiropractic, we’re dedicated to helping you find relief and get back to the activities you love.
+Each year, up to 65 million people in North America grapple with back pain, making it one of the most common sources of discomfort and a serious thief of joy.
+At McLeod Street Chiropractic, we help patients better understand what may be contributing to their pain so care can focus on relief, better movement, and getting back to the activities they love.

 Disc Herniation